The Texas A&M Irma Lerma Rangel College of Pharmacy participates in the Early Decision program offered by PharmCAS.

 - PCAT scores more than three years old are not considered.

 - Two recommendations from college professors (math and science).

-- One recommendation from an employer, advisor, pharmacist, or college or university administrator (recommendation forms written by mentors or teaching assistants are not accepted).
+- One recommendation from an employer, adviser, pharmacist, or college or university administrator (recommendation forms written by mentors or teaching assistants are not accepted).

-- Please see the PharmCAS school page for additional information about who can submit recommendations.
+- See the PharmCAS school page for additional information about who can submit recommendations.

-- Please follow the instructions on the PharmCAS website to submit recommendation forms.
+- Follow the instructions on the PharmCAS website to submit recommendation forms.

 Early Decision applicants who are not a U.S. Citizen or a U.S. Lawful Permanent Resident are classified as international applicants by Texas A&M University.
 If accepted, international applicants are reclassified as international students.

 In addition to the above application materials, international applicants are required to submit the following:

 - A foreign credentials transcript evaluation for each international transcript must be sent directly to PharmCAS.
 See the list of acceptable credentialing agencies at the National Association of Credential Evaluation Services.
 An official copy of each international transcript (native language and certified English translation) describing all academic programs attempted must be sent directly to the Office of Student Affairs.

 ATTN: Office of Student Affairs

 - Applicants whose native language is not English are required to earn a TOEFL score of 550 (213 computer based, 80 on the Internet based test) or higher.